Child and Adolescent Mental Health Service Learning Disabilities Team (CAMHS-LD)

 How can this service be accessed?

-See Eligibility Criteria.
-Contact the Team directly to discuss possible referrals or to request a referral form.
+Contact the Team directly to discuss possible referrals or to request a referral form at the address below.

 St James Hospital,